rosslo21/RossLongPatternsAssignment2/README.md

 # RossLongPatternsAssignment2
+Overview
+The main overview of this assignment was to develop an Electronics shop system.
+The system should have two main user types the admin and the customer, both having separate functionality.
+Customers should be able to register, login, view products, search products, add products to cart, purchase products and review products.
-This is a electronic shop systems which allows admins and customer to access various amount of functionality such as login/register, add products, view products, add to cart, purchase cart, view all registered customers etc.
+Administrators should be able to login, add products, view products, update stock levels, view all registered customers and view customers purchase history.